 Traditional IoT models operate on a client-server model where there is a central authority to control the network.
 Any hacker can attack this central authority and access any information across the entire network.

-On the contrary, an IoT network powered by Blockchain is decentralized.
+On the contrary, an IoT network powered by Blockchain Technology is decentralized.
 The entire digital ledger is distributed across all the nodes on the network.

 The decentralized nature of Blockchain would prevent a single point of failure.